Robeco High Yield Bonds IBxH USD

 Size of share class

 Inception date fund

-Sander Bus is Co-Head of the Credit team and Lead Portfolio Manager Global High Yield Bonds.
+Sander Bus is CIO and Lead Portfolio Manager Global High Yield Bonds.
 He has been dedicated to High Yield at Robeco since 1998.
 Previously, Sander worked for two years as a Fixed Income Analyst at Rabobank where he started his career in the industry in 1996.
 He holds a Master's in Financial Economics from Erasmus University Rotterdam and he is a CFA® charterholder.
 Roeland Moraal is Lead Portfolio Manager European High Yield in the Credit team.
 Before assuming this role, he was Portfolio Manager in the Robeco Duration team and worked as an Analyst with the Institute for Research and Investment Services.
 Roeland started his career in the industry in 1997.
 He holds a Master's in Applied Mathematics from the University of Twente and a Master’s in Law from Erasmus University Rotterdam.
 The Robeco High Yield fund is managed within Robeco’s credit team, which consists of nine portfolio managers and twenty-three credit analysts.
 The portfolio managers are responsible for the construction and management of the credit portfolios, whereas the analysts cover the team’s fundamental research.
 Our analysts have long term experience in their respective sectors which they cover globally.
 Each analyst covers both investment grade and high yield, providing them an information advantage and benefiting from inefficiencies that traditionally exist between the two segmented markets.
 Furthermore, the credit team is supported by three dedicated quantitative researchers and four fixed income traders.
 On average, the members of the credit team have an experience in the asset management industry of seventeen years, of which eight years with Robeco.

 Since inception 08/2016